intel/edge-developer-kit-reference-scripts/usecases/ai/microservices/object-detection/README.md

     ```

-## Prepare image data for inference
+## Prepare Image Data for Inference

 -   The data to be inferenced can be stored in this folder:
     ```bash